 - An overcharged air conditioner will lose cooling capacity and cooling efficiency, as well as the ability to dehumidify.
 Worse, overcharging can cause your compressor to permanently fail.

 Poor refrigerant charge may be the result of a leak or by a technician who did not charge it properly while installing your system.
 Whatever the reason, air conditioner inspection should identify the problem.

 Incorrect sizing – in order to run as efficiently and effectively as possible, your air conditioner needs to be properly sized to your home.
 When you call Michael Bonsby for Gaithersburg air conditioner installation, the first thing we do is calculate the proper size for your system to it runs as well as it can for as long as it can.

-This summer is going to be a hot one, so keep an eye out for these symptoms.
-And if you need air conditioner repair in Gaithersburg, call Michael Bonsby Heating & Air Conditioning today!
+This summer is going to be a hot one, so keep an eye out for these issues.
+And if you need air conditioner repair in Gaithersburg, or the surrounding Maryland or Washington DC areas, contact Michael Bonsby Heating & Air Conditioning today!